 The field of B2B sales and marketing is undergoing a significant transformation.
 According to Gartner, 80% of B2B sales and buyer interactions will occur through digital channels by 2025.
 At the same time, buyer expectations have shifted: self-directed information seeking, digital purchasing processes, and seamless customer experiences are now essential, no longer just competitive advantages.

-We asked registrants at the Future-Proof Your Business event about their biggest challenges and goals in sales and marketing transformation.
+We asked registrants at our Future-Proof Your Business event organised in March 2025 about their biggest challenges and goals in sales and marketing transformation.
 Four themes emerged prominently in their responses:

 1. Sales and marketing alignment – still in need of development